openfl/OpenFLDevelopersGuide/keyboard-input/using-the-ime-class.md

 • [http://www.java.sun.com/](http://www.java.sun.com/)

 **_Note:_ **_If an IME is not active on the user&#039;s computer, calls to IME methods or properties, other than Capabilities.hasIME, will fail.
-Once you manually activate an IME, subsequent ActionScript calls to IME methods and properties will work as expected.
+Once you manually activate an IME, subsequent Haxe calls to IME methods and properties will work as expected.
 For example, if you are using a Japanese IME, you must activate it before you can call any IME method or property._

 **Checking if an IME is installed and enabled**